mramshaw/TDD_and_Benchmarking_in_Go/README.md

 $
 ```

-[The above results were condensed slightly.]
+[The above results were condensed slightly.
+Only non-forced GCs were elided.]

 By my count, GC ran 152 times during this 4.5 second test (which kind of illustrates why GC must
 be taken into account).
+We can get even more granular by setting __scavenge=1__ but this is kind
+of overkill here (still, probably useful if checking for memory leaks).

 Maybe we can turn it off?